GatherPress/gatherpress/README.md

 ### Create an Event

-Go to the WP Admin > Events > Add new
+In WP Admin, go to `Events` > `Add New`.

-By default, a few blocks are populated, you can keep them or delete them, you can add more blocks.
+By default, a few blocks are populated, you can keep them or delete them and you can add more blocks.

 - The Event date block allows you to define the start and end dates and times of your event, as well as the timezone.
 - The Add to Calendar block enables your users to add the event to their preferred calendar directly from the published event on the frontend.